-Civil rights and child advocacy organisations have historically used class action lawsuits and consent decrees in their attempts to reform the child welfare system
+Civil rights and child advocacy organisations have historically used class action lawsuits and consent decrees in their attempts to reform the child welfare system.

-[PUBLISHER - THE PRECEDING UNDERLINED TEXT IS FOR THE MARGIN].
 For example, the New York Civil Liberties Union's then attorney Marcia Robinson Lowry filed a landmark class action lawsuit known as the Wilder (representing the 14-year-old main plaintiff, Shirley Wilder) case in 1973 against the New York City foster care system for engaging in discriminatory practices.
 Essentially, the city's foster care system had contracted with private agencies, which were mostly Jewish and Catholic.
 Such agencies preferred children of their own faith for placement, leaving many Black and Protestant children to languish in the foster care system (Bernstein, 2001).
 The lawsuit ended in a settlement in 1999, which was 26 years after it was first filed.
 Since then, dozens of states have also been sued for systemic failure to adequately protect children in their care (Alvarez, 2011; Farber and Munson, 2010; Lowry et al., 2002).

-In particular, Children's Rights (Children's Rights, 2015), with Marcia Robinson maltreated children in the USA since its establishment in 1995.
-The organisation has initiated class action lawsuits that transpired in federal monitoring of the state, court-enforced reform plans, assessment of states' progress to improve child welfare conditions (Children's Rights, 2015).
+In particular, Children's Rights (Children's Rights, 2015), with Marcia Robinson Lowry as its director, has served as a watchdog organisation, taking legal action to protect maltreated children in the USA since its establishment in 1995.
+The organisation has initiated class action lawsuits that transpired in federal monitoring of the state, court-enforced reform plans and assessment of states' progress to improve child welfare conditions (Children's Rights, 2015).
 A more in-depth discussion of Children's Rights and class action lawsuits is written elsewhere (Lee et al., 2019).
-Notably, Children's Rights brought class action lawsuits against three states-Michigan (MI), New Jersey (NJ) and Tennessee (TN)-which serve as the focal child welfare systems for the current case study.
+Notably, Children's Rights brought class action lawsuits against three states - Michigan (MI), New Jersey (NJ) and Tennessee (TN) - which serve as the focal child welfare systems for the current case study.